Ice-and-Rock/Ice-and-Rock/README.md

  <br></br>

 <h3 align="center" >
-🚀 Looking for my first job in Tech 🚀
+🚀 Looking for a new role in Tech 🚀
  </h3>

  <br></br>